Skip to Main Content

 Organise your time

-Organise the term:
+Organise the semester:

-• Make a plan for the term to enable you to see at a glance how many weeks there are before examinations and assignment deadlines.
+• Make a plan for the semester to enable you to see at a glance how many weeks there are before examinations and assignment deadlines.
 Plan backwards from final dates, creating mini deadlines for completing different stages of coursework and revision.

-• use wall-planners or term-planners to record these deadlines/mini-deadlines; note other important dates such as family occasions, which you may need to plan around.
+• use wall-planners or semester-planners to record these deadlines/mini-deadlines; note other important dates such as family occasions, which you may need to plan around.
 Place planners above your desk or somewhere prominent as a constant reminder.

 Organise the week: